Just in case you still have eggnog to spike or plums to sugar before the gang arrives, consider us Santa's little helpers.

 We're sharing our time-tested Christmas tips and recipes, as well as plenty from chefs, hospitality experts, celebrities, hosts and home cooks we love.
 Our goal – sending you into Christmas with a jolly smile on your face, and seeing you emerge on December 26 with your sanity intact.

-Here are a few helpful holiday posts that might have jingled right on by during the holiday hullabaloo.
+Here are a few helpful holiday posts that may make your holiday bright.

 Everything tasted better when my grandma was around.